ProjectMilestonegroupL/MilestoneProject/README.md

 - `trainer.py`: contains `Trainer`, a class which implements the training loop as well as utilities to log the training process to TensorBoard, and load & save models.
 Note : we changed this document by adding a scheduler.
 - `utils.py`: utilities for displaying pairs of images and generating a submission CSV

-If you are using Google Colab, keep in mind that any changes to files besides `train.ipynb` will get discarded when your session terminates.
+If you are using Google Colab, keep in mind that any changes to files besides `train_milestone2.ipynb` will get discarded when your session terminates.

 ### Experiment logging